BabylonJS/Documentation/content/journeyStart/journeyStart.md

 ## Welcome - Your Journey Starts Here

 Hello and welcome to Babylon.js!
-We know you're eager to start your learning journey, but before you dive any deeper or go clicking around, we'd humbly ask that you take the time to read through the following two very important docsuments.
+We know you're eager to start your learning journey, but before you dive any deeper or go clicking around, we'd humbly ask that you take the time to read through the following two very important documents.
 Reading these documents will set you up for success as you begin your Babylon.js learning journey.

 - [Your Very First Step](journey/theFirstStep)
 - [Learning The Docs](journey/learningTheDocs)